joongyu0120/joongyu.github.io/dcprofiler_en.md

 - In-depth profiler

  The host performs sampling-based stack profiling on a per-container basis.
-It runs on-demand profiling and sends the results to Hadoop when profiling is finished
+It runs on-demand profiling and sends the results to Hadoop when profiling is finished.
+It can be either of profilers, Perf or Oprofiler.

 - Ftrace controller

- Controls the ftrace and tracepoint of the Linux kernel to collect host system events.
+ Controls the ftrace and tracepoint of the Linux kernel to collect host system events such as signal delivery, process comm, process fork / exit and so on.

 #### API server